Topological quantum memory interfacing atomic and superconducting qubits: Introduction

-Quantum computation has attracted much attention as they are generally believed to be capable of solving diverse classes of hard problems.
-Superconducting circuit is one of the most promising candidates serving as its hardware implementation as they are potential scalable \cite{superconductqubit}.
-As superconducting qubits are quite sensitive to the external environments and background noises, their decoherence time is generally rather short \cite{superconductqubit}.
-Therefore, how to fight against this short decoherence is one of the big challenges in this solid state implementation of quantum computation.
-A promising strategy out of this difficulty is based on the topological idea \cite{k03}: a topological qubit is largely insensitive to major sources of local noises for longer times, and thus constituting an efficient topological quantum memory (TQM).
+Quantum computation has attracted much attention as it is able to solve diverse classes of hard problems.
+Superconducting circuits are promising for implementing quantum computer hardwares as they are potentially scalable \cite{s2}.
+As a superconducting qubit is usually quite sensitive to the external environments and background noises, its coherence time is generally rather short \cite{s1}.
+A promising strategy out of this difficulty is based on the topological idea \cite{k03}: a topological qubit is largely insensitive to major sources of local noises, and thus can be used to form an efficient topological quantum memory (TQM).

-Recently, with the potential applications in topological quantum computation, topological matters have attracted renewed interests \cite{p,mz}.
-In particularly, time-reversal invariant topological insulators \cite{t1,t2,t3,t4,t5} have been reported experimentally, and thus greatly stimulates the study of topological phases \cite{mz}.
-In engineering topological phases, a spin-orbit (SO) interaction usually plays an important role.
-Therefore, with recent great achievements in realizing artificial SO interaction in cold atom system \cite{Ruseckas,Lin,Chapman,Wang,MIT,Pan}, it becomes a new platform to probe topological phases in a fully controllable way.
-Recently, Liu \emph{et al}. \cite{liu} proposed to observe and manipulate topological edge spins in one-dimensional (1D) optical lattice with experimentally realized SO interaction, where large chains of atoms are directly possible \cite{simulation}.
-The nontrivial topology supports two degenerate zero modes, which are topological stable, and thus can be used to define a topological spin qubit (TSQ).
+Recently, with the potential applications in topological quantum computation, topological states of matter have attracted renewed interests \cite{p,mz,1d}.
+In particular, time-reversal invariant topological insulators \cite{t1,t2,t3,t4,t5} have been reported experimentally, and thus have greatly stimulated the study of topological phases \cite{mz}.
+In engineering topological phases, the spin-orbit (SO) interaction usually plays an important role.
+Therefore, with recent great achievements in realizing artificial SO interaction in cold atom system \cite{gauge1,gauge2,gauge3,Lin,Wang,MIT,Pan}, it becomes a new platform to probe topological phases in a fully controllable way \cite{simulation}.
+Recently, Liu \emph{et al}. \cite{liu} proposed to observe and manipulate topological edge spins realized in a one-dimensional (1D) optical lattice with experimentally realized SO interaction.
+The nontrivial topology there supports two degenerate zero modes, which are topologically stable, and thus can be used to construct a topological spin qubit (TSQ).